 More Definitions for Reckless Driving

-Among the simplest definitions for reckless driving is driving in a way that puts people or property at risk.
+Among the simplest definition of reckless driving is driving in a way that puts people or property at risk.
 It doesn’t have to be intentional, it may appear intentional, and the penalties vary depending on the damage the reckless driver caused, including whether an accident ensued and whether injuries or death was caused by the accident.

 Some of the most egregious violations include swerving into oncoming traffic, ignoring stop lights or stop signs, or driving onto sidewalks or other areas that are off limits to cars.
 There are plenty of additional reckless maneuvers that endanger other drivers, including tailgating, weaving in and out of traffic, and unsafe passing.